Sauna Heater Guide: How to Choose the Right Sauna Heater for Your Home

 Step 5: Confirm Electrical or Venting Requirements

-Common Sauna Heater Sizing Mistakes
+What Are the Most Common Sauna Heater Sizing Mistakes?

 Mistake 1: Choosing by Floor Space Only

 Floor space does not tell the full story.
-Sauna heater sizing depends on cubic volume, not just square footage.
+Sauna heater sizing depends on cubic volume, not only square footage.
 Ceiling height matters because the heater must warm the full air volume of the room.

 Mistake 2: Ignoring Glass Doors and Windows